jonepl/Docker-WordPress-Dev-Env/dev/README.md

 ## Typical Workflow

 1. Create/Retrieve WordPress sitename, site url and SSH information.
 2. Start a new site project `sh migration.sh -n`.
-Once created update, Update the local.config file with Scripts/Config/${SITENAME}/
+3. Update the newly generate local.config file within dev/Config/${SITENAME} with your ssh host information.
-3. Upload remote scripts to remote server. `sh migration.sh -u`
+4. Upload remote scripts to remote server. `sh migration.sh -u`
-4. Import remote website into project. `sh migration.sh -i`
+5. Import remote website into project. `sh migration.sh -i`
-5. Start `docker-compose up -d`
+6. Start `docker-compose up -d`
-6. Develop your wordpress site.
+7. Develop your wordpress site.
 Access site in your browser using localhost:8080 and PhpMyAdmin localhost:8082
-7. Package wordpress. `sh migration.sh -p`
+8. Package wordpress. `sh migration.sh -p`
-8. Apply to remote server using you method of choice (GIT, BashScript, Manual, etc).
+9. Apply to remote server using you method of choice (GIT, BashScript, Manual, etc).

 *NOTE: You are not required to a remote WordPress environment to use this tool.
-Just run step #2 and #5 start developing you local WordPress site.*
+Just run step #2 and #6 start developing you local WordPress site.*

 ## Working with Docker